emilyfuhrman/emilyfuhrman.github.io/_posts/2019-10-24-space-filling-moss-wall-proposal.md

 ---
 Proposal for a pixelized moss wall designed to fill the interior space of a new stairwell.

 The design is the product of programmatically traversing the Two Sigma logo, pixel-by-pixel, using a Hilbert curve.
-The curve is then unraveled, snakelike, revealing the hues that comprise the company's brand identity.
-The array of hues is rendered in cubes of moss, bringing greenery into the space.
+The curve is next unraveled, snakelike, revealing an array of hues that comprise the company's brand identity.
+The hues are devised to be rendered in cubes of moss, bringing greenery into the space.